avocado-framework-tests/avocado-misc-tests/io/common/bootlist_test.py.data/README.txt

 Input Needed (in yaml file)
 ---------------------------
-Interfaces - Specify the interfaces for which the test needs to be run. disks - specify the disks for which the test needs to be run.
+Interfaces - Specify the interfaces(space separated) for which the test needs to be run. like eth8 eth9 disks - specify the disks (space separated) for which the test needs to be run .like /dev/sda /dev/sdb